theoutfield/sc_sncn_motorcontrol/module_pwm_symmetrical/doc/index.rst

 controlled by a client function.
 Two different versions of the service are available, one triggers a signal with every generated pulse (required sometimes for proper ADC sampling) and the other one does not.

-These PWM signals are intended to control both high- and low-side switches of three H-brigdes.
+These PWM signals are intended to control both high- and low-side switches of three H-bridges.
 The three channels are center aligned which means that the outputs are symmetrical to the center of the pulses.

 When running the PWM Service, the **Reference Frequency** of the tile where the Service is allocated will be